ministryofjustice/moj-frontend/docs/accessibility.md

 ---
 layout: layouts/plain.njk
-title: Accessibility statement for Ministry of Justice Pattern Library
+title: Accessibility statement for Ministry of Justice Design System
 ---

-This accessibility statement applies to the Ministry of Justice Pattern Library documentation website.
+This accessibility statement applies to the Ministry of Justice Design System documentation website.

 This website is run by Justice Digital, a Ministry of Justice service area.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: